adelahmed0/The-Wild-Oasis/README.md

 1. **Clone the Repository:**
     - Open your terminal.
     - Run the following command to clone the repository.
-Replace `<repository-url>` with your GitHub repository URL.
       ```bash
       git clone https://github.com/adelahmed0/The-Wild-Oasis
       ```